 - Encourage the orderly flow of people.
 As a nation of immigrants, we prosper when people flock to our shining city on a hill.
 But we rightfully insist that those we welcome must come to our shores in accordance with our laws, and that appropriate protection of our borders and our political culture is a core and just purpose of our government.

 - Respect the difference between rights and preferences.
 Because citizens acting in good faith naturally disagree about matters related to culture and lifestyle, the hand of government should not force people to celebrate others’ cultures, beliefs or practices — especially when such coercion undermines our freedom of worship.
 In particular, the assertion of new civil rights by elites, unanchored by either the Constitution or statute, undermines the deliberative public process by which emerging virtues and vices resolve into rights (or not-rights) in light of contemporary norms.
 The assertion of a right in a federal republic requires the broad consent of the people; it’s not appropriate for elites — political, cultural or economic — to masquerade their preferences as rights for favored self-identified minority groups and then berate the people into grudging acquiescence.

 - Defend life.
 Every life matters, even the ones that haven’t yet experienced the world outside the womb.
 And even the ones who’ve committed grave crimes against the public order.

 - Settle the science.
 Resist the urge to use science as a political weapon.
 For just as it’s easy to say that “the science is settled” about climate change, it’s also easy to say that “the science is settled” that chromosomal configuration determines male and female status and “the science is settled” that a human exists before he or she exits the birth canal.
-Science can inform our understanding of complex social and political issues, but “science” never dictates a political solution to those issues — especially when “science” is alleged to enjoy a progressive bias.
+Science can inform our understanding of complex social and political issues, but “science” never dictates a political solution to those issues — especially when “science” is alleged to enjoy a progressive political bias.